amritrai5757/Solving-for-India/readme.md

-##KhetiFy
+#KhetiFy

-project for GeeksForGeeks solving for India Hackathon
+Project for GeeksForGeeks solving for India Hackathon